List of Hindu temples in West Bengal: Deul temple

 The also brick-built Deul temple or Tower Temple form a sub-group with independent traditions.
 This group is characterised by the almost vertical tower above the Cella (garbhagriha) and the complete absence of other components (mandapas).
 Outline elements are limited to a Minimum and sculptural jewelry is missing completely.
 The hypothetical dates for these temples range from the 8th to the 18th century, with the Islamist period (13th century) being the oldest in the world. until the 16th century).

 New temples

-While in predominantly Muslim Bangladesh, no Hindu be temple, built more in the predominantly Hindu West Bengal several temples from more recent times, including the plaster, and in shades of yellow neuntürmige Dakshineshwar Kali Temple (1847–1855) painted in Calcutta, the Hangseshwari Temple in Bansberia, the famous Kalighat Kali Temple (19th century) in Kolkata, the Ramakrishna sect attributable to Belur Math temple in Haora (consecration 1938) and the Birla Mandir in Calcutta (1970–1996).
+While in predominantly Muslim Bangladesh, no Hindu be temple, built more in the predominantly Hindu West Bengal several temples from more recent times, including the plaster, and in shades of yellow neuntürmige Dakshineshwar Kali Temple (1847–1855) painted in Calcutta, the Hangseshwari Temple in Bansberia, the famous Kalighat Kali Temple (19th century) in Kolkata, the Ramakrishna sect attributable to Belur Math temple in Haora (consecration 1938),the Shree Shree Nagendra Math temple attributed by the Bhaduri Mahasaya's devotees at 2 Rammohan Roy Road in Calcutta (consecration 1916) and the Birla Mandir in Calcutta (1970–1996).